-lluka rejects any form of slavery, forced or child labour, and is committed to mitigating the risk of such practices occurring in our business or our supply chain.
-In April 2021 lluka issued its Modern Slavery Statement.
-This is the first Modern Slavery Statement for lluka covering the period 1 January 2020 to 31 December 2020.
-It summarises lluka's response to the criteria mandated for public reporting in accordance with Australia's Modern Slavery Act (2018).
-As part of lluka's Human Rights Work Programme, this Statement includes progress made during 2020, and work planned for 2021 and beyond.
+Iluka rejects any form of slavery, forced or child labour, and is committed to mitigating the risk of such practices occurring in our business or our supply chain.
+In June 2022, Iluka issued its Modern Slavery Statement.
+This is the second Modern Slavery Statement for Iluka covering the period 1 January 2021 to 31 December 2021.
+It summarises Iluka's response to the criteria mandated for public reporting in accordance with Australia's Modern Slavery Act (2018).
+As part of Iluka's Human Rights Work Programme, this Statement includes progress made during 2021, and highlights work planned for 2022.